demisto/content-docs/docs/integrations/feeds.md

   - D - Not usually reliable
   - E - Unreliable
   - F - Reliability cannot be judged
-  additionalinfo: Reliability of the source providing the intelligence data
+  additionalinfo: Reliability of the source providing the intelligence data.
 - display: ""
   name: feedExpirationPolicy
   defaultvalue: indicatorType